 Our unique analysis of the bills Mack sponsored and cosponsored provides insight into his position in the Senate.

-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 2000.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Mack is shown as a purple triangle. (analysis methodology)

 Some of Mack’s most recently sponsored bills include...

 - S. 3217 (106th): District of Columbia Economic Renaissance Act of 2000

 - S.Con.Res.
 149 (106th): A concurrent resolution to correct the enrollment of H.R.
 3244.

 - S.Res.
 367 (106th): A resolution urging the Government of Egypt to provide a timely and ...